eepeterson/openmc_fusion_benchmarks/README.md

 # openmc_fusion_benchmarks
 OpenMC Fusion Benchmarks is a platform for V&V of fusion neutronics.
 It focuses on fusion-relevant integral benchmarks.
 It relies on an automated workflow for model simulation, data postprocessing, visualization and analysis.
 It embeds a database of experimental and numerical results for quick comparisons to which users can contribute to.
 The database contribution workflow is fully automated.

+## Documentation
+The documentation for OpenMC Fusion Benchamrks is built using hupyter-book and is [available online](https://eepeterson.github.io/openmc_fusion_benchmarks/).

 ## Installation
 ```
 pip install -e .